oasisprotocol/old-docs/src/operators/stake-management.md

     Ledger device.
     :::

-  * `--signer.ledger.index`: Address index used to derive address address on the Ledger device.
+  * `--signer.ledger.index`: Account index used to derive the staking account address on the Ledger device.
   * `--signer.dir`: Path to entity's artifacts directory on the `localhost`, e.g. `/localhostdir/entity/`.